 A great place to start is a Teflon foot.
-This foot can be referred to as an ultra-glide or a non-stick foot, which is perfect for working with leather.
-A Teflon foot is often white and, as the name would imply, coated in Teflon - allowing for a variety of materials to glide through your machine without sticking.
+This foot can be referred to as an ultra-glide or a non-stick foot, perfect for working with leather.
+As the name would imply, a Teflon foot is often white and coated in Teflon, allowing for various materials to glide through your machine without sticking.

 A second option is a roller foot.
-This foot can be made with a combination of metal or plastic and consists typically of three rollers - one large at the very front and two smaller toward the back.
-These rollers help to guide the movement of your leather and guide it under the foot as you sew.
+This foot can be made with a combination of metal or plastic and typically consists of three rollers - one large at the very front and two smaller toward the back.
+These rollers help guide your leather’s movement and guide it under the foot as you sew.

 Do: Take your time

 Due to the nature of leather as a material, any stitching work is permanent, and all holes will be visible as soon as they’re created.
 There is no need to rush with leather, and it’s much better to be cautious and plan your movement thoroughly.
 This way, you’ll avoid making any mistakes that you may not be able to rectify later!

 Your garments can’t be held in place with pins that will dent your leather, so instead, you can to utilise double-sided tape for structure.
 Be considerate with the placement of your double-sided tape, because any tape on your stitching line could get fed into your machine.

 Practice a steady hand and slow movement for a clean result, working in small sections where possible so any mistakes would only affect a small area.
 Test any patterns or threads that you’re unsure with on a piece of scrap leather to preserve your proper project.